-If hybrid working is to be a success, it is important that employees have the equipment they need to perform their role.
-Although specific requirements will depend on the job, most employees will need suitable IT equipment and devices, an ergonomical chair and desk, and effective lighting.
+If remote working is to be a success, it is important that employees have the equipment they need to perform their role.
+Although specific requirements will depend on the job, most employees will need suitable IT equipment and devices, an ergonomic chair and desk, and effective lighting.
 They may also require a shredder to ensure confidentiality.

-Employers may wish to produce a list of recommended equipment for hybrid working and collaboration and should consider either providing equipment themselves or meeting the costs of employees setting up a "home office".
-Under health and safety legislation, employers are required to pay for certain equipment required by the regulations including, for example, display screens and chairs.
+Employers may wish to produce a list of recommended equipment for homeworking and should consider either providing equipment themselves or meeting the costs of employees setting up a "home office".
+Under health and safety legislation, employers are required to provide or pay for certain equipment required by the regulations including, for example, display screens and chairs.
 You should also ensure that your IT department is able to provide remote support for any issues that arise.